 Our effective alcohol treatment

 Everyone deserves a meaningful life.
 Triora offers a proven and highly effective private alcohol treatment programme to help you stop drinking, and stay sober.
 The Triora Model, our unique, holistic approach, includes a successful combination of medical and psychological treatments, in group sessions or through personal coaching.

 From the moment you register with us you are never alone.
 Our professional, dedicated team are here to help you to take back control, in a pleasant environment where you do not need to feel embarrassed or ashamed.
 We strongly believe in working together - loved ones can also be involved in the process through our relationship and family counselling.

-Our residential treatment takes place in the peaceful surroundings of our modern, private clinic in an attractive location near the beach in Alicante, Spain.
+Our residential treatment takes place in the peaceful surroundings of our modern, private clinics in Alicante and Malaga, Spain.
 Outpatient treatment is also available via secure videoconferencing.
 Treatment can be provided in English or Spanish.
 We look forward to helping you start a new and fulfilling life free of alcohol.

 - Globally, Europeans consume the most alcohol per head in the world.

 - 1.6 million Spaniards (1.3 million men and 300,000 women) abuse alcohol.